unrealwork/atsd-use-cases/IRSTaxFilings/README.md

 | Total Refunds                 | Average refund          |
 | Web Usage                     | Visits to IRS.gov       |

-You can also use [Chartlab](https://apps.axibase.com/chartlab/) to create, save, and share custom visualizations based on data hosted by Axibase.
+You can also use [Chartlab](https://apps.axibase.com/chartlab/) to create, save, and share custom visualizations based on hosted data.

 ## Installation Steps
 ---

-1. Install the ATSD database from a Docker image:
+1. Install the database from a Docker image:

    ```sql
     docker run \